 “Some of these questions are a little…inappropriate, don’t you think?”

-“‘Do you believe you should feel shame about your behaviour in this experiment?’”
+“Here’s one: ‘Do you believe you should feel embarrassment about your behaviour in this experiment?’”

-“I’m just trying to get an idea of how the participants view themselves,” said Jamie, whose eyes had returned to the skull.
+“I’m just trying to get an idea of how the participants view themselves,” said Jamie.
 He stared into the large empty sockets, pitch black in the dimly lit office.

 “I have to work with what I have available to me.”

-After a moment, Jamie, absorbed by the skull, became aware of the silence and looked up to see the Professor watching him carefully.
+Jamie thought he saw something inside the hollow skull.
+He leaned in for a closer look.
+After a moment, he became aware of the silence and looked up to see the Professor watching him carefully.

 “I can’t force people to sign up!”

 “Quite.
-However, your peers seem to have no problem in obtaining diverse sample groups.—” Jamie’s eyes dropped back down, meeting the holes of the empty sockets in front of him as the Professor continued.—“You are, of course, aware that the money for much of this research comes with conditions attached.
+However, your peers seem to have no problem in obtaining groups that don’t consist of reflections of themselves.—” Jamie’s eyes dropped back down, meeting the holes of the empty sockets in front of him as the Professor continued.—“You are, of course, aware that the money for much of this research comes with conditions attached.
 As much as I abhor government interference in our academic lives it is, sadly, a fact of our continued existence as an institution and they have some say in how that money is spent.
 One of these conditions is that you need to ensure a diverse…”

 He heard a voice.
 Soft, breathy, whispering a single word.
-He leaned in closer still, trying to hear it again.
+He leaned in closer still, trying to hear.

 “Shame,” it said.
 “Shame.”